 Aldosterone and Renin

 You may be asked to adhere to an unrestricted salt diet prior to the test or to temporarily discontinue one or more medications.
-The amount of salt in the diet and medicines, such as over-the-counter pain relievers of the non-steroid class (such as Nurofen and Hedex), diuretics (water pills), beta blockers, steroids, angiotensin-converting enzyme (ACE) inhibitors, and oral contraceptives can affect the test results.
+The amount of salt in the diet and medicines, such as over-the-counter pain relievers can affect the test results.
+Medicines of the non-steroid class (such as Ibuprofen) and beta blockers can increase the ratio of aldosterone to renin giving a false positive, whereas diuretics (water pills),angiotensin-converting enzyme (ACE) inhibitors and calcium channel blockers can reduce the ratio giving a false negative result.
+Oral contraceptives can affect the test results by falsely raising the ratio but this depends on the assay method used for renin in the laboratory.
 Many of these drugs are used to treat high blood pressure.
 Your doctor will tell you if you should change the amount of sodium (salt) you ingest in your diet, your use of diuretics or other medications, or your exercise routine before aldosterone and renin are tested.
 Your doctor will also want to know if your serum potassium level is low as this would affect the aldosterone level.

 Please follow any instructions you are given, as this is important to ensure the validity of test results.